AdobeDocs/federated-audience-composition.en/help/compositions/create-composition.md

 ![](assets/composition-create.png)

-The **[!UICONTROL Properties]** section, specify a label for your composition and select a data model.
+Within the **[!UICONTROL Properties]** section, specify a label for your composition and select a data model.
 Only the schemas associated to this data model will be available in your composition's activities.

 ![](assets/composition-select-schema.png)

 Select **[!UICONTROL Create]**.
 The composition canvas is displayed.
-You can now configure your composition by adding as many activities as needed to suit your needs before executing it:
+You can now configure your composition by adding activities and transitions to the canvas.

+## Add activities {#add-activities}

 * [Learn how to orchestrate activities](orchestrate-activities.md)
 * [Learn how to start and monitor a composition](start-monitor-composition.md)